Confident Neural Network Regression with Bootstrapped Deep Ensembles: Bootstrapped Deep Ensembles

+Our method can be summarised in two steps.
+We first train a regular Deep Ensemble, resulting in the exact same predictor $\hat{f}_{*}(\bm{x})$ and thus identical accuracy.
+Secondly, we repeat a small part of the training of these members on new data, more on this shortly, in order to capture the uncertainty that we missed by training the ensemble members on identical data.

-Our method uses the same setup and the same predictor $\hat{f}_{*}(\bm{x})$.
-The key difference is that we also include the epistemic uncertainty due to the random targets, resulting in different confidence and prediction intervals.
-As previously stated, we model a neural network as a random predictor with an error that decomposes in a part due to the training procedure and a part due to random targets.
+As previously stated, we model a neural network as a random predictor with an error that decomposes in a part due to the optimization procedure and a part due to random targets.
 We formalize this in the following assumption.

 \begin{restatable}{assumption}{mainB} Let $\hat{f}_{i}(\bm{x})$ be the prediction of an ensemble member trained on the same data set $\mathcal{D}$, but with a unique initialization and data ordering, and let $f(\bm{x})$ be the true value, then